Skip to Content

 Step 3: Warm oil in a saute pan over medium heat.
 Then, add the first layer of meatballs.
 Cook the meatballs for 2-3 minutes.

-Meatballs searing in the pan.
+Meatballs searing in a skillet.

 Step 4: Discard the excess oil from the pan and add butter.
 Stir in the flour and heavy cream to create the béchamel sauce.